Ergebnisse der Mathematik und ihrer Grenzgebiete

 Ergebnisse der Mathematik und ihrer Grenzgebiete/A Series of Modern Surveys in Mathematics is a series of scholarly monographs published by Springer Science+Business Media.
 The title literally means "Results in mathematics and related areas".
 Most of the books were published in German or English, but there were a few in French and Italian.
 There have been several sequences, or Folge: the original series, neue Folge, and 3.Folge.
-Some of the most significant mathematical monographs of 20th century appeared in this series.